jbhopkins/bioxtasraw/docs/source/tutorial/s2_bift.rst

 Pair-distance distribution analysis – BIFT in RAW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _bift_tutorial:

 RAW also has a built in method for determining the P(r) function using a Bayesian IFT method.
 This has the advantage of only have one possible solution.
 More information on this method can be found in the RAW paper and manual and references therein.

+This tutorial covers how to use RAW for doing an IFT.
+This is not a tutorial on basic principles and best practices for doing an IFT or analysis of the resulting P(r) function.
+For that, please see the :ref:`SAXS tutorial <saxs_ift>`.

 #.
 Right click on the glucose isomerase profile in the Profiles list you loaded
     :ref:`previously <s2p1>`.
 Select “IFT (BIFT)” from the resulting menu.